bluenote-1577/sylph/README.md

 ## Changelog

-### Version v0.5.1 - Dec 27, 2023.
+### Version v0.5.0 and v0.5.1 - Dec 27, 2023.
 Major breaking updates.

 #### IMPORTANT

-* Big sensitivity boost for real illumina profiling in v0.5 versus v0.4.
+* Big sensitivity boost for real Illumina profiling in v0.5 versus v0.4.
-* Breaking change: *.sylsp files are now a new format.
+* Breaking change: *.sylsp files are now in a new format.
 Old sketches will no longer work.
+* Shorter reads (>= 32bp) now usable
+* New probabilistic data structures for read deduplication -- lower memory usage

 See the [CHANGELOG](https://github.com/bluenote-1577/sylph/blob/main/CHANGELOG.md) for complete details.